NetrunnerDB/netrunner-cards-json/README.md

 * strength - Relevant for programs and ICE.
 May be `null` - this value is used when the card has a special, possibly variable, strength.
 Examples: `1` for Ice Wall, `0` for Crypsis, `null` for Darwin.
 * text - Text of the card.
 * **title** - Name of the card.
-* trashcost - Trash cost of the card.
+* trash_cost - Trash cost of the card.
 Relevant for assets, upgrades and ICE.
 * **type_code** - Type of the card.
 Possible values: `"agenda"`, `"asset"`, `"event"`, `"hardware"`, `"ice"`, `"identity"`, `"operation"`, `"program"`, `"resource"`, `"upgrade"`.
 * **uniqueness** - True if the card is unique (black diamond printed next to the title), false otherwise.
 Possible values: `true`, `false`.